PatrickMaiyer/Portapack_Wiki/Replay.md

 # Playlist

-A sample PLAYLIST.PPL file is included in the SD card.
+A sample TESLA.PPL file is included in the SD card.

 The file with PPL extension is just text file, you could edit it with any of the text editor.